To schedule an appointment, please call (855) 413-7829.

 - Both ablations are completed during one anesthesia session in a single day, which significantly reduces the time patients are hospitalized.

 While convergent ablation is a new option in Utah and other states, it has been conducted approximately 2,000 times worldwide.
 Success rates for this combined approach are better than for less invasive options.

 Providing New Options for Hard-to-Treat AFib

 A key advantage to both procedures is the electrophysiologist’s ability to confirm that the errant signals have been successfully interrupted.
-Combined with the collaborative team approach, these procedures are significantly improving the lives of patients challenged with AFib that has not responded well to other treatments.
+Combined with the collaborative team approach, these procedures are significantly improving the lives of patients challenged with AFib who have not responded well to other treatments.

 When it comes to long-standing, persistent AFib, heart specialists must weigh the invasiveness of the treatment against its efficacy and select the best option for each individual.
 Whether patients undergo a hybrid or convergent ablation, the majority of them stop taking blood thinners and enjoy life without AFib after undergoing these advanced procedures.

 If you would like to make an appointment to see one of our AFib specialists about these treatment options, please call (855) 413-7829.